safa-zaghdoudi/Summer-internship-SAP-Access-Tracker/README.md

 Entity Details: Specifies the entity to which each account belongs.

-Transaction Type: Classifies each transaction as either TCode or report.
+Transaction Type: Classifies each entry as either TCode or report.

 Entry Details: Provides specifics for each transaction, aiding in auditing and security assessments.